Medication Errors in Hospitals Statistics

 According to the report, approximately 1.5 million people each year are injured as a result of medication errors.
 In addition, several thousand patients each year die from these errors.

 Despite previous studies which have documented these problems, little has been done to remedy the situation.
-Switching to computer-based entry of drug prescription information or even simply requiring physicians to legibly print prescriptions would likely significantly reduce the medication error rate.
+Switching to a computer-based entry of drug prescription information or even simply requiring physicians to legibly print prescriptions would likely significantly reduce the medication error rate.

 Anyone who has looked at a prescription written by his/her physician can understand the difficulty that pharmacists can have in actually filling these prescriptions.